Frequently Asked Questions

 We, at Medical Tourism Corporation, work with leading hospitals and clinics to facilitate CCSVI treatment in Mexico.

-Submit the free quote request form on the right for more information.
+Submit the free quote request form for more information.